ViCCo-Group/frrsa/README.md

 The package is written in Python 3 using the [Anaconda distribution for Python](https://www.anaconda.com/distribution/#download-section).
 You can find an exhaustive package list in the [Anaconda environment file](https://github.com/PhilippKaniuth/frrsa/blob/master/anaconda_env_specs_frrsa.yml) which you should use to create an Anaconda environment.

 ### Installing
 For now, since no setup.py exists yet, just download the package to a location of your choosing (`top_folder`).
+Then, you could set up via Python:

 ```py
 import os